TINYINT

 TINYINT ZEROFILL

-While Xpand accepts the TINYINT ZEROFILL type on table create, the qualifier is silently dropped.
+While Xpand accepts the TINYINT ZEROFILL type on table create, the qualifier is ignored and silently dropped:

 CREATE TABLE tinyint_zerofill_example (